Cars queueing to get into Worthing town centre car park

 Vehicles have now been seen entering the car park.

 The car park is owned by Worthing Borough Council.
-The council has been approached for a comment.
+A council spokesman said the delay was caused by early morning frost making it difficult to register vehicles’ registration plates.